pmjones/credential-exchange/README.md

-This paper describes a technique to identify the Domain layer User by passing the identifying information from the Presentation (User Interface) layer into the Application layer, and letting the Application layer coordinate the creation of the Domain layer User instance via Infrastrucure implementations.
+This paper describes a technique to identify the Domain layer User by passing the identifying information from the Presentation (User Interface) layer into the Application layer, and letting the Application layer coordinate the creation of the Domain layer User instance via Infrastructure implementations.

 This technique eliminates any Presentation layer logic related to discovering the Domain layer User (e.g. no need for error handling and other conditionals).